 So what next for me?

 Is gardening just a hobby or is there more to be done?
 In 2016 I spent 3-4 months suffering with severe anxiety, it was quite debilitating and caused me to stop most things and reflect on my daily routine.
-It turns out that sitting in front of a computer building websites and getting people listed in Google all day and night hasn’t actually been making me very happy but I was too busy to notice…
+It turns out that sitting in front of a computer building websites and getting people listed in Google all day and night hadn’t actually been making me very happy but I was too busy to notice…

 Tweeting as Monty Don’s dog Nigel @montysdognigel lead me further into horticulture and that has truly awakened something of a gardening beast.
 Consequently these days I am Chairman of the Dorking Allotment Holders Association (with three half plots) and am rapidly getting through a landscape gardening project at home (in the Italian style).